May 20, 2026

 Every virtual card should have an individual owner—someone responsible for monitoring charges, evaluating usage, and making renewal decisions.
 This person becomes accountable for that specific software investment.

 Owner responsibilities include reviewing monthly charges, assessing whether the tool is delivering expected value, and taking action when usage drops or needs change.
-If your Head of Growth owns the Mixpanel card, they'll receive alerts about renewals and be prompted to evaluate whether the analytics tool is still justified.
+If your head of growth owns the Mixpanel card, they'll receive alerts about renewals and be prompted to evaluate whether the analytics tool is still justified.

 Let Ramp's monitoring catch what you miss